-It sure is cute to have two little copies of a child at home, but research suggests that twins who were raised as a unit had more difficulties separating from their siblings than twins who were treated as individuals.
+It sure is cute to have two little copies of a child at home, but research suggests that twins who were raised as a unit have more difficulties separating from their siblings than twins who were treated as individuals.
 So how can you give love to your twins yet give them a chance to become unique people?

 Give them different names

 This can make it difficult for them to differentiate between their individuality.
-Additionally, try not to refer to them as “the twins”.
-They have wonderful names all their own that deserve to be heard.
+Additionally, try not to refer to them as “the twins.”
+They have wonderful names, all their own, that deserve to be heard.
 This will help everyone think of your kids as individuals.

 Sharing is not always caring

 Kids are always taught to share.
-Sharing is an important skill all socially developed individuals have and cherish.
+Sharing is an important skill that all socially developed individuals have and cherish.
 However, while all kids need to share, twins are probably asked to share twice as much as their peers.